 There are some instances where you can have even less time, such as filing a claim against a government agency.
 Regardless of what rules apply to your case, you should not delay hiring a personal injury attorney to begin your case.
 It takes a long time to properly prepare a strong case, and every moment you wait could cause you to lose the chance to seek justice.

-Call a Victorville Personal Injury Lawyer From Joshua Moody Today
+Call a Victorville Personal Injury Lawyer From Moody Law Today

 When you are hurt by someone else’s negligence or malice, you do not need to suffer in silence.
 The bills that come in should not put you in financial distress when you can pursue reimbursement with the assistance of a reputable Victorville personal injury lawyer.

-At the Law Office of Joshua Moody, we are committed to serving every client with expertise, skill, and deep knowledge of the law.
+At Moody Law, we are committed to serving every client with expertise, skill, and deep knowledge of the law.
 When you or a loved one have been injured, we will guide you through the legal complexities and take the burden off your shoulders.
 You can focus on getting back to your life while we aggressively litigate on your behalf.

 All it takes is for you to reach out to us for a free, no-risk consultation today.